 The drive on the way back to Coonoor was uneventful.
 The hotel was empty with not even a single other room occupied.
 Food was being prepared as per our choice and entire garden was available to us.
 Thats the beauty of going to such offbeat places, no botheration.

-Next two days, we roamed around so many places amidst heavy rainfall… Ooty Lake, Wenlock Downs 9th mile, Pykara Lake, Needle Rock view point and Pine Forest Shooting spot.
-All places had amazing view but my personal favorite is Needle Rock and Wenlock Downs 9th mile.
-Both places offer spectacular view of the scenery and offer wow backdrop for pics.
+Next two days, we roamed around so many places amidst heavy rainfall… Ooty Lake, Wenlock Downs 9th mile, Pykara Lake, Needle Rock viewpoint, and Pine Forest Shooting spot.
+All places had an amazing view but my personal favorite is Needle Rock and Wenlock Downs 9th mile.
+Both places offer a spectacular view of the scenery and offer a wow backdrop for pics.
 At Ooty, we had lunch at Earl’s Secret.
 This is a beautiful property on top of a cliff.
 Food is delicious, though a bit pricey.

-At Coonoor, we visited Lamb’s Rock, Dolphin Nose Point, Fall’s View Point, took a long leisurely walk across Singara Tea Estate and also enjoyed salubrious ambiance of Wellington Lake.
+At Coonoor, we visited Lamb’s Rock, Dolphin Nose Point, Fall’s View Point, took a long leisurely walk across Singara Tea Estate, and also enjoyed the salubrious ambiance of Wellington Lake.
 Overall, a quiet lazy town.
-I wish I could settle down at Coonoor post retirement.
-A perfect hideout, away from hustle bustle of urban life (even the word ends with ‘ban’).
+I wish I could settle down at Coonoor post-retirement.
+A perfect hideout, away from the hustle bustle of urban life (even the word ends with ‘ban’).

-On the day of return from Coonoor, we just got up late, had a king size breakfast and took a leisurely drive to Coimbatore.
+On the day of return from Coonoor, we just got up late, had a king-size breakfast, and took a leisurely drive to Coimbatore.
 Fortunately, our Scorpio showed no tantrums.
 The slow, unrushed drive through dense forest and greenery felt soothing.
 As we descended, the air got warmer and pollution caught up with us.
-We felt at home breathing fumes from vehicular exhaust…ah, Delhi is approaching!
+We felt at home breathing fumes from the vehicular exhaust…ah, Delhi is approaching!
 The flight to Delhi was on time and we were home by 22.30 hrs.

-The quick short trip to Coonoor was refreshing and much awaited.
+The quick short trip to Coonoor was refreshing and much-awaited.
 This tiny green hill offers unmatched beauty.
-A must visit for offbeat enthusiasts and those seeking break from mundane life.
+A must-visit for offbeat enthusiasts and those seeking a break from mundane life.

 Coonoor – I am impressed.